Arrestin: Structure

 Arrestins are elongated molecules, in which several intra-molecular interactions hold the relative orientation of the two domains.
-Unstimulated cell arrestins are localized in the cytoplasm in a basal “inactive” conformation.
+Unstimulated cell arrestins are localized in the cytoplasm in a basal inactive conformation.
 Active phosphorylated GPCRs recruit arrestin to the plasma membrane.
 Receptor binding induces a global conformational change that involves the movement of the two arrestin domains and the release of its C-terminal tail that contains clathrin and AP2 binding sites.
 Increased accessibility of these sites in receptor-bound arrestin targets the arrestin-receptor complex to the coated pit.
-Arrestins also bind microtubules (part of the cellular “skeleton”), where they assume yet another conformation, different from both free and receptor-bound form.
+Arrestins also bind microtubules (part of the cellular skeleton), where they assume yet another conformation, different from both free and receptor-bound form.
 Microtubule-bound arrestins recruit certain proteins to the cytoskeleton, which affects their activity and/or redirects it to microtubule-associated proteins.

 Arrestins shuttle between cell nucleus and cytoplasm.
 Their nuclear functions are not fully understood, but it was shown that all four mammalian arrestin subtypes remove some of their partners, such as protein kinase JNK3 or the ubiquitin ligase Mdm2, from the nucleus.
 Arrestins also modify gene expression by enhancing transcription of certain genes.

+Application

+S-Arrestin is a protein found in mice that binds to rhodopsin to stop its activity, preventing further signaling.
+S-arrestin binds to G protein-coupled receptors (GPCRs), like rhodopsin, following receptor activation and phosphorylation by G protein-coupled receptor kinases (GRKs).
+Rhodopsin is found in rod cells of the retina, essential for vision.
+It detects light and initiates a signaling cascade called phototransduction.
+However, excessive activation can be harmful, so it must be carefully regulated.
+The phosphorylation of the receptor's intracellular loops and C-terminal tail creates a high-affinity binding site for S-arrestin.
+S-arrestin then sterically hinders further G protein coupling, effectively desensitizing the receptor and directing it towards alternative signaling pathways or internalization via clathrin-mediated endocytosis.

+Binding to rhodopsin

+The binding of S-arrestin to rhodopsin is specific and involves changes that occur in rhodopsin after activation.
+Important serine (Ser) and threonine (Thr) residues in rhodopsin's tail, particularly Thr-340 and Ser-343, are phosphorylated by enzymes called GRKs.
+These phosphorylated residues strongly attract S-arrestin, helping it bind tightly and effectively shut down rhodopsin's signaling.

+Additionally, studies of the protein structure have shown that during activation, rhodopsin's transmembrane helix 7 (TM7) and helix 8 change shape.
+These changes expose a binding site that interacts with a specific part of arrestin called the "finger loop."
+This interaction, clearly seen in the crystal structure (PDB ID: 4ZWJ), shows how arrestin fits precisely onto activated and phosphorylated rhodopsin, efficiently stopping the visual signal.